Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 ## User stories for a new gamer

-## As a new gamer I expect :-
+* As a new gamer I expect, want or to see: who the game is suitable for

-* Asteroids target audience 6+

-* To be excited to play
+* As a new gamer I expect, want or to see: to be excited to play
-* To have fun
+* As a new gamer I expect, want or to see: to have fun
-* To be intrigued
+* As a new gamer I expect, want or to see: to be intrigued
-* To find the navigation ease to use
+* As a new gamer I expect, want or to see: to find the navigation ease to use
-* There to be gameplay instructions
+* As a new gamer I expect, want or to see: there to be gameplay instructions
-* The game to be easily playable
+* As a new gamer I expect, want or to see: the game to be easily playable
-* The game to work on all devices
+* As a new gamer I expect, want or to see: the game to work on all devices
-* The controls to be easily accessible
+* As a new gamer I expect, want or to see: the controls to be easily accessible
-* There to be a scoring feature
+* As a new gamer I expect, want or to see: there to be a scoring feature
-* My high score to be saved
+* As a new gamer I expect, want or to see: my high score to be saved
-* There to be contact details
+* As a new gamer I expect, want or to see: there to be contact details
-* There to be social network links
+* As a new gamer I expect, want or to see: there to be social network links

 ## User stories for a returning gamer

-## As a returning gamer I expect :-

-* To be able to jump in and immediately play
+* As a returning gamer I expect, want or to see: to be able to jump in and immediately play

-* Menu items to be in the same location
+* As a returning gamer I expect, want or to see: menu items to be in the same location
-* The design to be the same
+* As a returning gamer I expect, want or to see: the design to be the same
-* My highscore to be still there
+* As a returning gamer I expect, want or to see: my highscore to be still there
-* If the developer made any updates to the game, I expect this information to be easily located
+* As a returning gamer I expect, want or to see:: if the developer made any updates to the game, I expect this information to be easily located

 ---